apache/hudi/docs/performance.md

 ---
-title: Implementation
+title: Performance
 keywords: hudi, index, storage, compaction, cleaning, implementation
 sidebar: mydoc_sidebar
 toc: false
 permalink: performance.html
 ---
-## Performance

 In this section, we go over some real world performance numbers for Hudi upserts, incremental pull and compare them against the conventional alternatives for achieving these tasks.

+## Upserts

 Following shows the speed up obtained for NoSQL ingestion, by switching from bulk loads off HBase to Parquet to incrementally upserting on a Hudi dataset, on 5 tables ranging from small to huge.

 {% include image.html file="hudi_upsert_perf1.png" alt="hudi_upsert_perf1.png" max-width="1000" %}